HowarthTom/Data-Collection/README.md

         Assigns and returns a uuid code for each TV show get_items()
         Calls the other methods and replaces the corresponding dictionary value with their return values, then returns the populated dictionary
+        Omits any incomplete dictionaries and instead returns None
     '''

     def __init__(self, driver):